 The water-based gels should glide out the tubes with more ease than the pastes, and they are designed to withstand temperature up to 212-degrees Fahrenheit.
 However, freezing and thawing the tubes is not recommended.

 The gels are for all livestock species and designed to help animals recover in times of high stress.
-They contain Amaferm®, a precision-based prebiotic research-proven to impact intake, feed digestibility and nutrient absorption to help combat stress and support the animal’s own immune system.
+They contain Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 The new Vita Charge® Gel, formerly Vita Charge Paste, still contains the same ingredient profile as its predecessor.
 In addition, carrot powder has been added for palatability and color.
 Vita Charge Gel comes in 60-and 300-mL tubes.

 Regardless of the species, it is wise to administer Vita Charge Gel to new animals that you are introducing to your barn.
 The stress of transportation, leaving familiar surroundings and starting a new routine in a different environment is enough to make any animal uncomfortable and perhaps go off feed and water.
 The Vita Charge Gel administered for a few days should help stimulate the animals’ appetite and keep them on track to eat and drink.

 Another time of stress for show animals that is a good time to use Vita Charge Gel is prior to and while attending a show.
 Giving the gel a few days before traveling and while at the show, will help keep the digestive system in check.